billkarsh/SpikeGLX/Markdown/UserManual.md

 say [-2.5..2.5] volts.
 The purpose of this is to improve your dynamic range, a.k.a. voltage resolution.
-If you know in advance that none of your voltages will exceed 2.1 volts, then choosing [-2.5..2.5] is better than [-5..5] because you'll get twice the "precision" in your measurements.
+If you know in advance that none of your voltages will exceed 2.1 volts, then choosing [-2.5..2.5] is better than [-5..5] because you'll get twice the resolution in your measurements.
 However, the value 3.0V would be pinned (saturated) at 2.5V which is bad.
 In that case, [-5..5] is a safer choice.
 Generally, choose the smallest range compatible with your instrument specifications.